In Search of the Real Jesus

 And as our beloved brother Paul writes, "if anyone thinks that he knows anything, he knows nothing yet as he ought to know".
 As he also writes, we all must "work out" our own salvation.
 No one can do it for us,

 not matter who they are, what they claim or, how much money we throw away paying them.
-For as Peter and Paul both agree, God "is no respecter of persons" and, "by grace we are saved."
+For as Peter, John and Paul agree, God "is no respecter of persons" and, "by grace we are saved."

 Click Here to Read the Bible Free Online